robocupathomeedu/rc-home-edu-learn-pepper/test_activities/README.md

             Target compatibility    1.8

+3. Write `MainActivity.java`

-3. Replace the content of `MainActivity.java` with the content of corresponding files in this folder after the `package` statement.
+Replace the content of `MainActivity.java` with the content of the corresponding file in any of the folders in this repository, except the `package` statement.

 You must leave the `package` statement of the `MainActivity.java` file generated in your Android Studio and replace all the rest.

-4. Set Pepper tablet
+4. Set Pepper tablet layout

     Select `activity_main.xml` tab, select the device `Pepper 1.9` under 'Generic Phones and Tablets', select `Landscape` mode